jmetro/-PCI-UI-Scenario/README.md

 After completing this project, please push any changes you made to a publicly accessible GitLab or GitHub repository and include that link in an email to your contact at PCI.
 Thank you!

-Task 1 Assumptions
+Task 1
 - I'm expecting it to be scalable and there will be other type of tables or pages that will have different titles.
 - this is the reason I put a side-effect to change the title instead of changing it directly in index.html
 - Added title pros as well

-task 2 Assumptions
+task 2
 - There are no specified type of fields.
 I assume the types based on what I can see in the table
 - blocker: discovery date filter seems to be not working properly. skipping this to work on task 3
 - Not sure if Y/N/NA should be filtered by text.
 No concrete requirement to filter Potentially Hazardous column.
 But there is a filter in docs for these kind of values

+task 3
+- fixed filtering of date column
+- Added date formatter
+- I used MM/dd/yyyy format to match the default format of the filter